holycrap872/ucls-ml-ai/CourseMaterial/03_list_sets_maps/01_shopping_lists/lesson_plan.md

 ### Homework

 - Schoology Assessment
-- TIL entry about syntax/purpose of each data structure
+- TIL entry about five methods of the `dict` data structure

 ### Possible Extensions